Biclustering random matrix partitions with an application to classification of forensic body fluids: The Biclustering Posterior Distribution

-Recall the sets defined in Section~\ref{sec:data_obs_model}: $\T$ and $\U$ are the index sets for labeled and unlabeled profiles respectively, and $\V=(\V_1,\dots,\V_F)$ is a partition of $\U$, giving the assignment of unlabeled profiles to fluid-types.
-Also, $\T_f=\{i\in\T: y_i=f\}$ is the set labeled profiles in fluid-type $f$, and $\N_f=T_f\cup \V_f$ is the set of profiles labeled or assigned to fluid-type $f$.
+We now give the posterior for the assignment partition $\V$, taking us from the BDP to BDP-CaRMa.
+Recall the notation of Section~\ref{sec:data_obs_model}: $\T$ and $\U$ are index sets for labeled and unlabeled profiles; $\V=(\V_1,\dots,\V_F)$ is a partition of $\U$ assigning unlabeled profiles to fluid-types.
+The set of labeled profiles in fluid-type $f$ is $\T_f=\{i\in\T: y_i=f\}$, and $\N_f=V_f\cup \T_f$ is the set of profiles labeled or assigned to fluid-type $f$.
 Let